-This document sets out the Chinese Medicine Board of Australia's (CMBA's) policy for considering cases of alleged misconduct by candidates sitting the CMBA regulatory examinations for overseas-qualified Chinese herbal medicine practitioners and acupuncturists (CMBA regulatory examination).
+This document sets out the Chinese Medicine Board of Australia's (CMBA's) policy for considering cases of alleged misconduct by candidates sitting the CMBA regulatory examinations.

 The CMBA is committed to the following:

 - setting clear expectations of candidate behaviour which are consistent with that outlined in the CMBA Code of conduct for registered health practitioners - identifying cases of alleged candidate misconduct and investigating them promptly and fairly - where necessary and proportionate, taking action in response to cases of candidate misconduct to ensure public safety and maintain confidence in the CMBA regulatory examinations.